Drarig29/7-SegmentDisplay/README.md

 ## Description
 This is a **VB.NET WinForms Control** (.dll).<br>
 ![ControlPreview](https://dl.dropboxusercontent.com/s/9ytak1vcg684m2y/SevenSegDisplay.png)
 <br>The library is called **SevenSegmentsDisplay**.
 It doesn't necessarily make much sense, given that we can use fonts with a "digital style".
-But I wanted to do this myself, in a way that is not necessarily the best, of course!<br>I accept the recommendations but I won't force myself to make changes...
+But **I wanted to do this myself**, in a way that is not necessarily the best, of course!<br>**I accept the recommendations but I won't force myself to make changes**...

-A demo form is included so you can easily see how it works.<br><br>
+A [demo form](https://github.com/Drarig29/7-SegmentDisplay/tree/master/Demo) is included so you can easily see how it works.<br><br>
 ![DemoFormPreview](https://dl.dropboxusercontent.com/s/1b59ju3pcx91fqn/DemoForm.png)

 ##Properties